ku-nal-g/ng-demos/crud-operations-table/README.md

 # CrudOperationsTable

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.This task was done be me on 21/02/2022

+To run the task

+(i)  Download and unzip the file
+(ii) Open in vs code and press npm i in vs code terminal (iii) Hit ng serve --open
+(iv) Done

 ## Development server